Estate Planning Lawyer in Arlington, VA

 Beneficiaries and Asset Transfer

 One of the most important aspects of estate planning is naming beneficiaries and determining how your assets will be distributed to them.
 Retirement accounts, life insurance policies, and other financial accounts often have beneficiary designations that override a will.
 Reviewing and updating these designations regularly prevents unintended outcomes.
-Key considerations for asset transfer:

 Update beneficiary designations: Keep retirement accounts and insurance policies current.